brandur/sorg/content/articles/webhooks.md

 gets sent to each of their webhook endpoints, but for a long time upgrades were a scary business.

-!fig src="/assets/webhooks/upgrade-version.png" caption="Upgrading the API version sent to a webhook endpoint in Stripe's dashboad."
+!fig src="/assets/webhooks/upgrade-version.png" caption="Upgrading the API version sent to a webhook endpoint in Stripe's dashboard."

 ## The toil in the kitchens (#kitchens)